archatelain/code-for-eco-532/poly.md

 log close
 ```

 Now run this do-file.
-Have a look at the file "main_log" in the "logs" subdirectory.
+Have a look at the file "main_log.smcl" in the "logs" subdirectory.

 Congrats!
 You've just written your first fully automated code pipeline!